Mithunvpatel/Mithunvpatel/README.md

 - 👋 Hi, I’m @Mithun Patel
-- 👀 I’m interested in everything related to Data & Technology
+- 👀 I’m interested in everything related to Data & Technology, primararily to utilize automation and build organizational efficiencies
 - 🌱 I’m currently learning Machine Learning, Data Engineering and utilize various statistical tools to solve problems
 - 🌱 I have a strong business acumen, so sometimes this stuff is way too technical for me, but who doesn't love a challenge
 - 🌱 I am here to learn and be curious